Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 40 account current with James Hogan, Sheriff and Collector, by commissioners Emanuel James, James H. Russell, John Ferrill

-42 sale of the estate of John King by James King and C. C. Clements, administrators; buyers include Richard Blanton, John Broadway, Travis Moore, James Kelly, John Scarborough, Adam McGee, William R. Atkins, James Tomlinson, C. C. Clements, John James, Charles Matheny, William Collier, Thomas Ward, Lemuel Cherry, James Wyatt, Robert Wyatt, W. Cook, Wilson Randle, Drew Bird, Daniel Stalls, James Davidson, G. W. Atkins, Elijah Hogan, William McGee, James Vickers, Thomas McGee, Benjamin Boyt, Alexander B. Outlaw, Miles Moore, Willice Whitford, John K. Colson, Michael Vickers, Thomas Dodd, Royal Broadway, William K. Colson, Enoch Jones, Zachariah Wyatt, John H. Petty
+42 sale of the estate of John King by James King and C. C. Clements, administrators; buyers include Richard Blanton, John Broadway, Travis Moore, James Kelly, John Scarborough, Adam McGee, William R. Atkins, James Tomlinson, C. C. Clements, John James, Charles Metheny, William Collier, Thomas Ward, Lemuel Cherry, James Wyatt, Robert Wyatt, W. Cook, Wilson Randle, Drewry Bird, Daniel Stalls, James Davidson, G. W. Atkins, Elijah Hogan, William McGee, James Vickers, Thomas McGee, Benjamin Boyt, Alexander B. Outlaw, Miles Moore, Willis Whitford, John K. Colson, Michael Vickers, Thomas Dodd, Royal Broadway, William K. Colson, Enoch Jones, Zachariah Wyatt, John H. Petty

 43 account current of the estate of Ephraim B. Davidson by Dr. James Caldwell, administrator; 4 May 1825